nsidc/search-interface/DEVELOPMENT.md

         npm version [major | minor | patch ]

-`npm run release` will tag the current branch, the tag will be pushed to origin (via the `postversion` trigger), and CircleCI will build and publish a new package to `npmjs`.
+`npm run release -- ...` will tag the current branch, the tag will be pushed to origin (via the `postversion` trigger), and CircleCI will build and publish a new package to `npmjs`.

 ## Deploying to staging and production Drupal